 The structure of the Joint Occupational Health and Safety Committee shall be made up of a committee of twelve (12) members, four (4) appointed by the Union, one (1) appointed by CUPE 3902, Unit 2, and one (1) appointed by the Victoria University Chapter of the University of Toronto Faculty Association, and six (6) appointed by the University.
-Where a vote is to be taken, the employer and the employer representatives will have an equal number of votes, regardless of the number of attendees at the meeting.
+Where a vote is to be taken, the employer and the employee representatives will have an equal number of votes, regardless of the number of attendees at the meeting.

-21.02 The general duties of the Joint Occupational Health & Safety Committee shall be:

-- (a) To make a monthly inspection of a part of the work place for the purpose of determining hazardous conditions, to check unsafe practices and to receive complaints and recommendations with respect to these matters. - (b) The University will inform the Union of all Ministry of Labour visits (prior to or upon arrival where the Ministry of Labour requests the presence of a JHSC worker member) to any work site where any bargaining unit employees are regularly employed.
-The Union Joint Chairperson of the Committee or their designate shall have the right to accompany all Ministry of Labour Safety and any other occupational health and safety inspectors as prescribed by the Occupational Health and Safety Act on tours of the University and shall receive copies of any reports sent to the University pertaining to such inspections.
+- 21.02 The general duties of the Joint Occupational Health & Safety Committee shall be: - (a) To make a monthly inspection of a part of the work place for the purpose of determining hazardous conditions, to check unsafe practices and to receive complaints and recommendations with respect to these matters.